Compare Trade School

 Is veterinary assistant a good career choice?

-Veterinary assistant offers exceptional job growth (20% - much faster than average) with 24,200 annual openings.
-While entry-level pay is modest ($34,440 median), it provides a direct path into animal healthcare with opportunities to advance to veterinary technician.
+Veterinary assistant offers exceptional job growth, much faster than average, with strong annual openings.
+While entry-level pay is modest, it provides a direct path into animal healthcare with opportunities to advance to veterinary technician.
+See the salary data above for current BLS figures.

 Do veterinary assistants need to be certified?